corei5/JEPA-KG/README.md

 ## Supported Base Models

 Any HuggingFace causal LLM with a chat template can be used.
-The `--last_token` offset is model-specific and controls which hidden state position is used for JEPA alignment:
+The `--last_token` offset is model-specific, and controls which hidden state position is used for JEPA alignment:

 | Model family | `--last_token` |
 |--------------|---------------|